Deir Abu Mash'al: Ottoman era

+According to Roy Marom, in the 18th or early 19th centuries, residents of Deir Abu Mash'al affiliated with the Qaysi camp during the Qays and Yaman conflicts, alongside residents of Jayyous and part of the residents of Bayt Nabala.
+They fought several skirmishes against Yamani rivals from Qibya and Dayr Tarif.

 In 1838 Edward Robinson noted Deir Abu Mesh'al on his travels in the region, as a Muslim village, located in the Beni Zeid district, north of Jerusalem.

 In 1870, Victor Guérin found the village to have 450 inhabitants.
 He further noted: "At the highest point I notice, on a large platform, the traces of a powerful construction, some of which are still inferior, and which was built with beautiful cut stones of a magnificent device.
 Under this platform reigns a huge cistern dug into the rock.
 To the south stands a gigantic wall of very thick wall, but built with stones of a much lesser apparatus than those which constitute the lower courses of which I have just spoken.
 The houses in the village are roughly built, but almost all of them contain ancient materials.
 Near these Moslem dwellings lay on the leveled rock several areas, perhaps dating back to the earliest antiquity, and which the present fellahs still use to beat their barley or wheat."
 An Ottoman village list of about the same year, 1870, indicated 33 houses and a population of 159, though the population count included men, only.

 In 1882, the PEF's Survey of Western Palestine (SWP) described Deir Abu Meshal as "A small and partly ruinous stone village in a very strong position on a lofty hill. [] A pool exists on the south side of the village, which supplies the place with water."

 In 1896 the population of Der abu masch'al was estimated to be about 273 persons.